richardgill/issue-template-check/docs/getting-started/installation.md

 npm install -g @xata.io/cli
 ```

-You can alternatively install xata only within your project and manage it through your package manager and scripts.
+You can alternatively install Xata only within your project and manage it through your package manager and scripts.

 ### Authenticate the CLI to your account